 Plank with Oblique Knee

 In high or low position, bring one knee to the same side elbow with a big crunch.
 Return to start.
 Keep back flat and stable.

 Plank with Knee Cross Under Body

+This is similar to mountain climbers, but you are bringing your knees across the body.
 In high position, contract the abs and crunch a knee under the body toward the opposite side.
 It’s easy for hips to make their way higher into the air with this move, so keep them down and keep your body in alignment.